No results for ""

 The metric details page

-The metric details page displays:
+The metric details page displays the metric's:

 • Event key: the value you insert into your code to track events